kristinemlarson/gnssrefl/docs/pages/gnssir.md

 - EdotF is used in the RHdot correction needed for dynamic sea level sites.
 The units are hours/rad.
 When multiplied by RHdot (meters/hour), you will get a correction in units of meters.
 For further information, see the <code>subdaily</code> code.
+- ediff QC metric

+Warning: We try to enforce homogenous track lengths by using a quality control factor called *ediff*.
+Its default value is 2 degrees, which means your arc should be within 2 degrees of the requested elevation angle inputs.
+So if you ask for 5 and 25 degrees, your arcs should at least be from 7 to 23 degrees.
+To tell
+<code>gnssir</code> you want to allow smaller arcs, just set ediff to a much larger value.